ModernDive. Getting Started - For Students This book was written using the bookdown R package from Yihui Xie (Xie 2016).

 Yet, eliciting truthful answers in surveys is challenging especially when studying sensitive issues such as racial prejudice, corruption, and support for militant groups.
 List experiments have attracted much attention recently as a potential solution to this measurement problem.
+Many researchers, however, have used a simple difference-in-means estimator without being able to efficiently examine multivariate relationships between respondents' characteristics and their answers to sensitive items.
 Importing Data into R – RStudio.

 Plotting background data for groups with ggplot2.
 This tweet by mikefc alerted me to a mind-blowingly simple but amazing trick using the ggplot2 package: to visualise data for different groups in a facetted plot with all of the data plotted in the background.
 Here’s an example that we’ll learn to make in this post so you know what I’m talking about: Credit where credit’s due Before continuing, I’d be remiss for not mentioning that the origin of this ingenious suggestion is Hadley Wickham.
 The tip comes in his latest ggplot book, for which hardcopies are available online at places like Amazon, and the code and text behind it are freely available on Hadley’s Github at this repository.
 Some motivating examples.
 Plotting individual observations and group means with ggplot2. @drsimonj here to share my approach for visualizing individual observations with group means in the same plot.

 Datacamp.
 Package pxR.
 MicroDatosEs.
 Ejercicios de mi clase de R – datanalytics.
 Ya conté que participo (como profesor) en el Experto en Data Science de la U-tad.
 Voy a copiar aquí los ejercicios que propuse en la asignatura de preparación de datos con R. Por si alguien les quiere hincar el diente.
 En lo que sigue he eliminado algunos detalles que no vienen a cuento.
 He dejado el resto.
 Son así: Los ejercicios tienen que resolverse individualmente.
 No es necesario que envíes código.
 A pesar de que hay 12 puntos en juego, las prácticas se evaluarán sobre 10, que es la máxima nota.
 Clases S4 y mapas (2 puntos) Obtén shapefiles de, p.e., provincias españolas (el INE los proporciona).
 TrelliscopeJS with Plotly.
 Computing Sample Size for Variance Estimation.
 Inspiration and Help concerning R graphics.
 Exploratory Data Analysis Using R (Part-I) Explore R and ScaleR in 25 functions.
 Top 10 TED Talks for the Data Scientists.